MUYUTwilighter/Croparia/README.md

 - Auto-gen default textures and models for items & block.
 - Recipes of crop seeds can be replaced by datapack.
 (The original project would overwrite the recipes in datapacks)
 - Auto generate recipes converting fruits to resources on crafting table
+- Add compat recipes for mods like Modern Industrialization, Botany Pots, etc.
+- Five elements & 3 rituals are now back, but are built & applied in a different way.

 For more information, see [wiki](https://github.com/MUYUTwilighter/Croparia/wiki).